Sick Bearded Dragon

 Bearded dragons require a lot of calcium in their diet and the right housing conditions to be able to properly metabolize that calcium.
 It’s a fine balance of dietary requirements and environmental requirements.
 If your Bearded Dragon isn’t getting enough calcium, or isn’t able to process the calcium it is getting, then its body will start degrading its own bones to get it.
-This leads to a very very sick bearded dragon as you can see from the image above.
+This leads to a very very sick bearded dragon.

 For more information about preventing metabolic bone disease in bearded dragons, or how to reduce the impact of MBD in bearded dragons if your dragon already has it, then please click the button below;

 Bearded Dragon MBD – How To Prevent MBD In Bearded Dragons & How To Care For Bearded Dragons With MBD